A beginner’s guide to popups

 Many popups consist of one step — enter your data, click submit, and done.

 So, you need to decide on the type of journey you want to take your potential subscribers on.
-With a popup tool like Seguno’s, you can include up to three steps.
+With an email popup tool like Seguno’s, you can include up to three steps.

 3. Popup placement